DraconianLore/lighthouse-stretch/README.md

   - backgroundColor - bar colour (default blue)
   - color - colour of the text inside the bars(default: white)
   - alignment - alignment of the value inside the bar: top, center, bottom
+  - labelText - Text for in the labels along the x-axis, bar number is appended
 * element:  the element ID of the DOM element you want the bar placed into

 *For multiple value charts, repeat the drawBarChart call with new data.*<br>